-Refer to Note 1, "Basis of Presentation and Summary of Significant Accounting Policies," of the notes to consolidated financial statements for research and development expenditures.
-The Group has committed to invest a substantial portion of its new product research and development in climate-related innovation to develop sustainable products and services.
-The Group invests in enhancements to the capabilities of its product lines and services to support its strategy, meet consumer preferences and achieve regulatory compliance.
-This includes investments in the development of the Group's OpenBlue platform and related service offerings, digital product capabilities, energy efficient products, and low GWP refrigerants and technology.
+Refer to Note 1, "Basis or Presentation and Summary of Significant Accounting Policies," of the notes to consolidated financial statements for research and development expenditures.
+The Company has committed to invest a substantial portion of its new product research and development in climate and efficiency-related innovation to develop sustainable products and services.
+The Company invests in enhancements to the capabilities of its product lines and services to support its strategy, meet consumer preferences and achieve regulatory compliance.
+This includes investments in the development of the Company's OpenBlue platform and related service offerings, digital product capabilities, energy efficient products, and low GWP refrigerants and technology.